IMPLEMENTING RULES AND REGULATIONS

 organized within the regular school and taught by a SPED teacher.

-personnel, modifications in the caracula, teaching methods, instructional materials and
+personnel, modifications in the caricula, teaching methods, instructional materials and

 adaptations in facilities and equipment.

-provision of special means of access to the curriculum through special equipments, facilities or
+provision of special means of access to the curriculum through special equipment, facilities or

 resources, modification of the physical environment or specialized teaching techniques; (b)